SylviaOne/Repo-hub/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## I couldn't figure out how the seat belt worked.
+Then it just clicked.